- External commercial relations

 - the statutory Hong Kong Export Credit Insurance Corporation provides insurance protection for local exporters against risks of non-payment, arising from commercial and political events, for goods sold or services rendered to overseas customers.

-CITB administers the Professional Services Advancement Support Scheme (PASS) to provide funding support for business and professional organisations, so as to facilitate external promotion and enhancement of Hong Kong's professional services.
+CEDB administers the Professional Services Advancement Support Scheme to provide funding support for non-profit-distributing organisations to carry out projects to facilitate external promotion and enhancement of Hong Kong’s professional services.

 To reduce the paperwork involved in trading and improve efficiency, the Government constantly looks for ways to upgrade systems for business-to-government (B2G) transactions.
 CEDB assumes policy responsibility for the Government Electronic Trading Services which supports the electronic submission and processing of the main trade-related documents, and has been working with relevant government departments to roll out the Trade Single Window as a one-stop electronic platform for lodging import and export trade documents with the Government for trade declaration and customs clearance purposes.